PRESIDENT – TREVOR ASHBY

 SPECIAL PROJECTS – WINSOME THOMAS

-I have lived in Spring Park, Shirley for over 23 years and worship at the local Church of England church.
+I have lived in Spring Park, Shirley since 1998 and worship at the local Church of England parish church where I am actively involved as a volunteer

-I was formerly a teacher of Modern Foreign Languages working in secondary and adult education and tutored in Research Studies and Business Management at post graduate level.
-I am a volunteer at my local church.
+I am an Educator and Management Consultant.
+I was formerly a teacher of Modern Foreign Languages working in secondary and adult education and tutored in Research Methods and Business Management at post graduate level.

 I am passionate about social justice issues and the environment.

-Some of my interests are singing, reading, quizzing, Yoga and Pilates.
+Some of my interests are singing, reading, quizzing, sports, Yoga and Pilates.

 I believe we can all learn from each other and that we should share our gifts, skills and talents to help in the development and improvement of our local community.